 What a coastline . . .

-. . . and if you have an RV you can just pullover anywhere it is safe to enjoy a nice picnic lunch and some sunshine!!!
+. . . and if you have an RV, you can just pullover anywhere it is safe and enjoy a nice picnic lunch and some sunshine!!!

 Soon we crossed the highest bridge in Oregon . . .

-. . .looked like an giant erector set (for those old enough to remember what that was)
+. . . looked like a giant erector set (for those old enough to remember what that was).

 Communication both data and cellphone coverage have REALLY been a problem for us along the way.
 The state parks we stay in do not have wifi and cellphone coverage is almost non-existent.
-Thus a hard time keeping this journal up to date.
-Tomorrow is our rest day and as Anne and I rolled into Brookings, OR and Harris State Park, our home for the next two night, there were three cell phone towers right out side the park Should be a problem here!!!
+Thus, a hard time keeping this journal up to date.
+Tomorrow is our rest day and as Anne and I rolled into Brookings, OR and Harris State Park, our home for the next two night, there were three cell phone towers right out side the park.
+Shouldn’t be a problem here!!!